dima24kmagic/ch-downloader/README.md

 2) type in terminal:
 ./ch-downloader
 3) You will see the prompt for course link:
-Paste link for a course \n
+Paste link for a course
-4)Paste a link for course page ex. https://coursehunters.net/course/terminal-i-komandnaya-stroka-dlya-ne-tehnarey \n 5)Next you will see prompt, download all coursesm or not *if you type y/yes (case unsensitive) tool gonna download all courses
+4)Paste a link for course page ex. https://coursehunters.net/course/terminal-i-komandnaya-stroka-dlya-ne-tehnarey
+5)Next you will see prompt, download all coursesm or not *if you type y/yes (case unsensitive) tool gonna download all courses